FlavScents AInsights Entry for Patchouli Oil (CAS: 8014-09-3)

 6. Regulatory Status (Regional Overview)

-In the United States, patchouli oil is generally recognized as safe (GRAS) for use in flavors by FEMA.
+In the United States, patchouli oil is generally recognized as safe (GRAS) for use in food by FEMA.
 In the European Union, it is regulated under Regulation (EC) No 1334/2008 and has an assigned FL number.
-The United Kingdom follows similar regulations post-Brexit, with no significant divergence reported.
-In Asia, countries like Japan and China have specific guidelines for its use in flavors and fragrances, often aligning with international standards.
-In Latin America, regulations can vary, but Brazil and MERCOSUR countries typically follow international norms.
+The United Kingdom follows similar regulations post-Brexit.
+In Asia, patchouli oil is used in traditional medicine and fragrances, with specific regulations varying by country.
+In Latin America, countries like Brazil recognize its use in both flavors and fragrances, though specific regulatory frameworks may differ.

 Citation hooks: FEMA; EFSA; national authority publications